How many do we need?

 Costa Number 2.
 Uxbridge “The Mall”

 Situated at the entrance of The Mall shopping centre, previously The Pavillions, the second Costa in Uxbridge is visible from the first.
 When it arrived, almost everyone exclaimed, “another costa?” in slightly bewildered amazement.
-The new premises were much bigger, with Costa obviously directly competing with Starbucks’, bigger, laid back store.
+The new premises were much bigger, with Costa obviously directly competing with Starbucks’ bigger, laid-back store.
 The new Costa was over 2 levels and with much more seating, including soft armchairs and sofas.
-There was a point at which I assumed the first may well close down and merge with the new larger one, but they both still exist in harmony to this day, so apparently not.
+There was a point at which I assumed the first might well close down and merge with the new larger one, but they both still exist in harmony to this day, so apparently not.

 For a while, all was calm and still in the world.
 The one ring laid dormant at the bottom of the river Fray.